Sewer Overflow Prevention

 How to Prevent FOG from Damaging Your Home and the Environment

-Sewer overflows and backups can cause health hazards, damage home interiors, and threaten the environment.
+Fats, oils, and grease (FOG) are a leading cause of sewer clogs and overflows, which can cause health hazards, damage home interiors, and threaten the environment.

 Read or print out our FOG Brochure and learn more by watching the videos below: